matter-labs/anvil-zksync/l1-setup/README.md

 * A local postgres instance as expected by `zkstack`
   * To initialize a fresh one just run `zkstack dev clean all && zkstack containers -o false` in the `zksync-era` root directory.
 We do not actually need the database but zkstack will fail on one of the steps as it expects it to exist.
   * NOTE: `zkstack` will also spin up a `reth` instance that occupies port 8545 which we need.
 Please stop it before proceeding by running `docker stop zksync-era-reth-1`.
-* (Optional) `yq` for automatic parsing of YAML configs.
-Alternatively, you can supply all the necessary environment variables manually.
+* `yq` for YAML config manipulation.
+Follow https://github.com/mikefarah/yq to install.

 ## Generate state file